datature/discolight/doc/discolight.md

 ## GaussianNoise

-Adds gaussian noise to the given image
+Add gaussian noise to the given image\.

 ### Example
 <table>